-- In the Name field enter an informative name. - In the SIP Entity 1 field select Session Manager. - In the Protocol field enter the transport protocol to be used to send SIP requests. - In the Port field enter the port number to which the other system sends its SIP requests. - In the SIP Entity 2 field enter the other SIP Entity for this link, created in Section 6.5. - In the Port field enter the port number to which the other system expects to receive SIP requests. - Select Trusted from the drop-down menu to make the other system trusted.
+- In the Name field enter an informative name. - In the SIP Entity 1 field select Session Manager. - In the Protocol field enter the transport protocol to be used to send SIP requests. - In the Port field enter the port number to which the other system sends its SIP requests. - In the SIP Entity 2 field enter the other SIP Entity for this link, created in Section 6.5. - In the Port field enter the port number to which the other system expects to receive SIP requests. - Select Trusted to make the other system trusted.

 Click Commit to save changes.
-The following screenshot shows the Entity Links used in this configuration.
+The following screen shows examples of Entity Links used in this configuration.